 Easter is one of two days a year when people, who don’t regularly attend church, will come and celebrate Christ’s resurrection.

 This is also a time of year when people recommit and make an attempt to get back to church.

-The church can help this process by being prepared and welcoming when the floodgates of visitors arrives on Easter morning.
+The church can help this process by being prepared and welcoming when the floodgates of visitors arrive on Easter morning.

 1. Do Some Spring Cleaning